List of awards and nominations received by Rami Malek

 Rami Malek is an American actor known for his roles on stage and screen.
-He has received various accolades including an Academy Award, a British Academy Film Award, a Golden Globe Award and a Primetime Emmy Award, and two Screen Actors Guild Awards.
+He has received various accolades including an Academy Award, a BAFTA Award, a Golden Globe Award, an Emmy Award, an AACTA Award, two Critics' Choice Awards and two Screen Actors Guild Awards.

 Malek earned acclaim for his breakout role as Elliot Alderson, a clinically depressed cybersecurity engineer and hacker on the USA Network thriller series Mr. Robot (2015–2019).
 For his performance, he won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series and Critics' Choice Television Award for Best Actor in a Drama Series (both in 2016) as well as nominations for three Golden Globe Awards for Best Actor – Television Series Drama and two Screen Actors Guild Awards for Outstanding Performance by a Male Actor in a Drama Series.

 His portrayal of Freddie Mercury in Bohemian Rhapsody (2018) won him the Academy Award for Best Actor, BAFTA Award for Best Actor in a Leading Role, Golden Globe Award for Best Actor – Motion Picture Drama, and Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
 He was also nominated for the Critics' Choice Movie Award for Best Actor.
 The film was nominated for the Academy Award for Best Picture and won the Golden Globe Award for Best Motion Picture – Drama, and became a massive box-office success, grossing over $900 million worldwide on a production budget of about $50 million, becoming the sixth-highest-grossing film of 2018 and the highest-grossing musical biographical film of all time, as well as one of 20th Century Fox's top ten highest-grossing films.

 Malek took a supporting role as David L. Hill, a nuclear physicist in the Christopher Nolan directed biographical historical epic Oppenheimer (2023).
 He won alongside the ensemble, which included Cillian Murphy, Robert Downey Jr., Emily Blunt, Matt Damon, Florence Pugh, and Kenneth Branagh for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.